PoliticalGraveyard.com

 Chilton, L. K. — of Kentucky.
 Delegate to Kentucky secession convention, 1861.
 Burial location unknown.

 Chilton, L. W., Sr. — of Goliad, Goliad County, Tex.
 Republican.
 Alternate delegate to Republican National Convention from Texas, 1932.
-Presumed deceased.
 Burial location unknown.

-Chilton, Mary Louise — also known as Mary Louise Tarr; Mrs. W. E. Chilton, Sr. — of Charleston, Kanawha County, W.Va.
+Chilton, Mary Louise — also known as Mary Louise Tarr; Mrs. William E. Chilton, Sr. — of Charleston, Kanawha County, W.Va.
 Democrat.
-Delegate to Democratic National Convention from West Virginia, 1944.
+Delegate to Democratic National Convention from West Virginia, 1944 (member, Platform and Resolutions Committee).
 Female.
 Burial location unknown.

-Relatives: Married, December 19, 1892, to William Edwin Chilton; mother of William E. Chilton, Jr.; grandmother of W. E. Chilton III.
-See Chilton family of West Virginia.
+Relatives: Married, December 19, 1892, to William Edwin Chilton; mother of William E. Chilton Jr.; grandmother of W. E. Chilton III.

 Chilton, Ned See W. E. Chilton III